Zeus99x/resume/README.md

 You need to regenerate the site and push it again.
 Run `pelican content`, then `git add .`, `git commit -m "Update resume"`, and `git push`.
 GitHub Pages only displays what’s uploaded to the repository.

+### How do I update my resume on the website?

+To update your resume, simply edit the `resume.md` file in your repository, regenerate the site using `pelican content`, and push the changes to GitHub.
+Your updates will then be reflected on your live website.

+### How can I customize the theme of my resume website?

+Pelican supports various themes to customize the look of your website.
+You can choose a theme from the [Pelican themes site](https://github.com/getpelican/pelican-themes) or create your own.
+After choosing a theme, you can modify the settings in the `pelicanconf.py` file to apply it to your site.

 ### Credits

-- Saman HM - Author
+- **Saman HM** - Author
-- Duc Can Thai - Peer reviewer
+- **Duc Can Thai** - Peer reviewer
-- Mehedi - Peer reviewer
+- **Mehedi** - Peer reviewer